ripplingsnake/ChimeraOS-6.1-valve-kernel-rog-ally/README.md

 Install instructions

 Download and install ChimeraOS from their site.
-When its done gonto desktop and open a terminal.
+When its done go to desktop and open a terminal.

 #   sudo frzr-unlock

-This will asknfor a password its always gamer
+This will ask for a password its always gamer

 #  sudo frzr-deploy rog-ally-gaming/chimeraos:unstable